Victims of Acts of Terror Memorial: Design

 Close-up of plaques listing names of terrorist victims from 2000 onwards.

 The Victims of Acts of Terror Memorial, arranged as a series of stone walls, was designed by architects Moshe and Rita Oren.
 It was constructed by the National Insurance Institute and the Ministry of Defense in cooperation with the Israeli Terror Victims' Association, the legal representative of terror victims and their families.
 The design is intended to depict "the stand of the Jewish People against those wishing to demolish its existence".
 The memorial is located midway between the military graves and the grave of slain Prime Minister of Israel Yitzhak Rabin.

 A total of 78 black marble plaques embedded in the stone walls are engraved with the names of Jewish and non-Jewish victims of terrorist attacks in Israel.
 The plaques are grouped according to the following time periods: 1851-1919; 1920-1929; 1930-1939; 1940-1947; 1947-1949; 1950-1959; 1960-1969; 1970-1979; 1980-1989; 1990-1999; 2000-2009; October 2009 to the present.
 Plaques 1 through 60, which memorialize civilian victims of terror who died by the end of 1999, were permanently engraved on the eve of Yom Hazikaron 2006.
 The remainder of the plaques, memorializing civilian victims of terror who died from 2000 onwards, are temporary markers which will be permanently engraved following the approval of the victims' families.

 Controversy

 According to Israel political scientist Meron Benvenisti, the memorial is more of an attempt to reshape collective memory than an accurate list of "victims of terror".
-One named victim, for example, was murdered by Arabs in 1851 after he petitioned the Ottoman rulers to remove them from their Old City home in advance of the construction of the Hurva Synagogue.
+The victim named as first, for example, was murdered by Arabs in 1851 after he petitioned the Ottoman rulers to remove them from their Old City home in advance of the construction of the Hurva Synagogue.
 Others were Jewish victims of the 1946 King David Hotel bombing perpetrated by the Irgun, a Jewish paramilitary group.
 The determination of inclusion as a victim of a “hostile act” is determined by the National Insurance Institute, Israel's social security agency.